 Some ripe tomato consumption may actually help your dog live a happier and healthier life.
 That assumes this food agrees with them.
 Dogs that experience allergic reactions or digestive problems, such as diarrhea, from eating tomatoes should steer clear going forward.

 Unripened tomatoes shouldn’t be fed to your dog for reasons we’ll explain.

 Health Benefits of Tomatoes

-Tomatoes are a member of the nightshade family but only the tomato plant is dangerous for dogs.
-Tomatine and Solanine, both of which are found in the plant itself, are toxic to canines.
+Tomatoes are a member of the nightshade family, but only the plant is dangerous for dogs.
+Understand that Tomatine and Solanine, both of which are found in the plant itself, are toxic to canines.

-Bad K9 Reactions to Tomatoes
+K9 Reactions to Tomatoes

-Remember Red & Ripe is Right
+Red and Ripe is Right

-The truth is that all tomatoes contain a degree of potentially harmful components.
+All tomatoes contain a degree of potentially harmful components.
 Your best bet, if you want to feed your dog this fantastic fruit, is to give them one that’s deeply colored red.

 Conclusion on Tomatoes

 Tomatoes are safe for dogs when fed in moderation.
 Only serve them ripened.
 The plant including vines, leaves and even stems are off limits.
 The Tomatine and Solanine aspects carry toxicity.
 Question other ingredients, that go with tomatoes, before feeding them to a pet dog.
 For example, Fido probably shouldn’t be eating any pizza.